ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Vector-Multiplication.md

 So it seems we have a lot of latitude.
 Lets base our expections for vector multiplication on how regular numbers behave:

-1. has useful applications
+1. should have useful applications
-1. has geometric meaning
+1. should have geometric meaning
-1. binary operations (algebraic rules for manipulating expressions that contain vector/vector products) work the same as real number multiplication
+1. should work the same as regular number multiplication
-1. supports division that works the same as real number division
+1. should support division that works the same as regular number division
-1. real number multiplication is just a special case
+1. regular number multiplication should be just a special case
-1. closed under multiplication, just like reals and complex numbers
+1. should be closed under multiplication, just like reals and complex numbers

 **Has useful applications**